 Transcripts for current students and students of the graduation class from last May are kept at each individual school in the counseling office.
 Graduates from all other years are kept at our district office.
 If you are a night school graduate, you can get a transcript by contacting the night school office.
 Please see our “Colleges & Careers” page for more detailed transcript information.

-WEST: See the registrar, Robin Dronen in the Counseling Office.
+WEST: See the registrar, Sarah Schraufnagel in the Counseling Office.

 EAST: See the registrar, Barb Hermann in the Counseling Office.

 Please contact our Department of Transportation, Rhonda Woodfin, at 618-222-8202 and she will be able to tell you whether you will be attending Belleville West or Belleville East High School according to your address.